ValerieMendozaA/inst414-final-project--Valerie---Mendoza-/README.md

 ## What the Code Does

-When you run `main.py`, here’s what happens:
+When I run `main.py`, here’s what happens:

 1. Uses the Steam dataset you provide
 2. Cleans and processes the data